Lower and Upper Bound Theory

 => anxn+an-1xn-1+an-2xn-2+...+a1x+a0 can be written as, ((..(anx+an-1)x+..+a2)x+a1)x+a0 Now, algorithm will be as, v=0 v=v+an v=v*x v=v+an-1 v=v*x ... v=v+a1 v=v*x v=v+a0

 Clearly, the complexity of this code is O(n).
 This way of solving such equations is called Horner’s method.
-Here is were lower bound theory works and give the optimum algorithm’s complexity as O(n).
+Here is where lower bound theory works and gives the optimum algorithm’s complexity as O(n).

 2. Upper Bound Theory: